Bankruptcy Case Study 1 - Can I Save the Matrimonial Home & Keep my House out of the bankruptcy process?

 - Settle the costs of the Chartered Surveyors instructed by Purnells who valued the property at £200,000 (in accordance with the definition of "market value" as set out in the Royal Institution of Chartered Surveyors Appraisal & Valuation manual").

-- The balance is retained to pay over to the Official Receiver if Tony files for his bankruptcy or to pay over to a Supervisor if Tony proposes an Individual Voluntary Arrangement (IVA) to his creditors.
+- The balance is retained to pay over to the Official Receiver if Tony files for his bankruptcy or to pay over to a Supervisor if Ben proposes an Individual Voluntary Arrangement (IVA) to his creditors.

 With Purnells help you have dealt with £350,000 of creditors for just £10,000 and the house is now safe.